-Our Sherwood series consoles have evolved from customer desires for smaller, higher spec virtual organs than is typically possible to achieve with a repurposed console.
-They are built in two pieces to allow easier transport and installation, especially if you wanted the organ upstairs.
+Our new consoles have evolved from customer desires for smaller, higher spec virtual organs than is typically possible to achieve with a repurposed console.
+They are typically built in two pieces to allow easier transport and installation, especially if you wanted the organ upstairs.

 We use a mixture of solid hard woods, and high quality real wood veneered MDF with contrasting hard wood trim to give our consoles a high quality feel.
 The simple design allows us to keep the cost at a reasonable level.